12-step programs for reducing illicit drug use

 - PLS Description: This review examines the effectiveness of 12-step programs in reducing the use of illicit drugs.
 Secondary outcomes considered are on criminal behaviour, prostitution, psychiatric symptoms, social functioning, employment status, homelessness, and treatment retention.

-- Title: 12-step programs for reducing abuse of illicit drugs
+- Title: 12-step programs for reducing illicit drug use

 The effects of substance dependence have serious implications for the individual, the family and friends of the substance dependent individual, and society at large.
 Practitioners and public health policy makers have an interest in finding effective treatments that are also cost-effective.
 This review examined the effectiveness of 12-step programs aimed at illicit drug dependent participants compared to no intervention, treatment as usual, and other interventions.